Billy Corgan: Musical style and influences

+Corgan's guitar playing incorporates elements of heavy metal and grunge.
+His styles range from abrasive to melodic.
+He downtunes his guitar.

 When asked in a 1994 Rolling Stone interview about his influences, Corgan replied:

 Eight years old, I put on the Black Sabbath record, and my life is forever changed.
 It sounded so heavy.
 It rattled the bones.
 I wanted that feeling.
 With Bauhaus and the Cure, it was the ability to create a mood and an atmosphere.
 The air gets heavier.
 With Jimi Hendrix it was the ability to translate this other level of guitar.
-Cheap Trick – it was a vocal influence.
+Cheap Trick—it was a vocal influence.
 Although Tom Petersson once told me that Rick Nielsen called us 'tuneless and nonmelodic.'